GET 2017 Day 34, June 3, Saturday.

 KK has a trail ride with the Backcountry Horsemen somewhere near the canyon.

-As the drainage meets the Rio Grande, you pass by agricultural fields in the village of Polvadera. fields
+As the drainage meets the Rio Grande, you pass by agricultural fields in the village of Polvadera.

 The river is way too high to ford, so I divert to the alternate Highwater Bypass Route, taking me south 6.8 miles past the villages of Polvadera and Lemitar to a bridge near Escondida Lake.
 The route is along a levee road with not much shade.